Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch6_controlflow.md

 method, and the second is the body of the thunk.
 When a thunk is entered, the before and after methods are stored on a stack in register memory.
 Then the before method is called, followed by the body, then the after method.
-Each of these is called with no arguments.
 Then the before and after methods are removed from register memory.

 Thunks are useful when there is the possibility of performing continuation jumps which enter or exit the body of the thunk.
 If a